Sharing Special Collections

-Two main tasks have been identified during preliminary discussions: streamlining work flows when handling ILL requests for rare and unique materials, and exploring how best to go about building trust between two institutions sufficient to allow the physical lending of special collections materials.
+Two main tasks were identified during preliminary discussions: streamlining work flows when handling ILL requests for rare and unique materials, and exploring how best to go about building trust between two institutions sufficient to allow the physical lending of special collections materials.

-A subset of the interlibrary loan practitioners will draft recommended work flows for handling external requests for special collections items, which will be submitted for review to the entire group.
+A subset of the interlibrary loan practitioners drafted recommended work flows for handling external requests for special collections items, which were submitted for review to the entire group.

-Another subset of the group will explore the idea of creating a checklist for facility, staffing, policy and procedural standards that must be met to ensure “trustworthy” handling of another library's special materials on loan.
+Another subset of the group explored the idea of creating a checklist for facility, staffing, policy and procedural standards that must be met to ensure “trustworthy” handling of another library's special materials on loan.

-This work will be done in consultation with the ACRL/RBMS Guidelines for Borrowing and Lending Special Collections Materials Task Force.
+This work was done in consultation with the ACRL/RBMS Guidelines for Borrowing and Lending Special Collections Materials Task Force.